roeger/icaps25.github.io/content/organization/paper_classification_system.md

 [this seminal paper](https://www.cambridge.org/core/journals/knowledge-engineering-review/article/abs/bridging-the-gap-between-planning-and-scheduling/D28BF4F8743CB36D649565B6ACF4AA85),
 that is independent of formalisms and algorithms. _Planning_ is a **synthesis task** that involves the formulation of a course of action to achieve some desired objective or objectives.
-Such a course of actions can be described by a number of mathematical structures in which objects called actions are bound together by mathematical relations that express their duration or effects and arrange them in specific patterns often represented as graphs.
+Such a course of actions can be described by a number of mathematical structures in which objects called actions are bound together by mathematical relations and arranged in specific patterns often represented as graphs.
 Actions represent activities or processes that change in some way the properties of or existing relations amongst a given set of objects or entities other than actions.
 Objectives in planning problems encompass a diverse set of concepts, such as achieving a set of